Greenwich Substation and Line Project

 Construction of the new 115-kV underground transmission line began the week of April 1, 2019.
 We anticipate that it will be complete in summer 2020.

-- Woods Road: Woods Road in Bruce Park remains closed for the winter in accordance with Traffic Detour Plan 6 to provide equipment and material storage space for the underground line work in Bruce Park.
+- Woods Road: Woods Road in Bruce Park remains closed for the winter in accordance with Traffic Detour Plan 6.
+Restoration work is currently taking place.
 A temporary fence has been installed around our work area; however, pedestrian trails in Bruce Park remain open.

 TRAFFIC MANAGEMENT PLAN